Video Encoding: The Definitive Guide [Updated for 2024]

 Bitrate describes how much data a video file contains (measured on a per-second basis).
 In general, a higher bitrate means better video/audio quality.
 However, you can’t make the streaming video look better or improve sound quality by increasing the bitrate if it was low in the first place.
 Bitrates are usually measured in kilobits per second (kbps) or megabits per second (Mbps).

 Video aspect ratio refers to the proportional relationship between the width and height of the video.
-This is usually expressed in the width to height format.
+This is usually expressed in the width-to-height format.
 For example, most modern television and computer monitors have an aspect ratio of 16:9, but this will vary.
 Remember the old television sets?
 That’s a 4:3 aspect ratio.

 Video resolution describes the number of pixels in a video file.
 It’s the width and height of the projected image, measured in pixels.
 For example, a video might have a resolution of 1280 (horizontal pixels) × 720 (vertical pixels).
 This is usually written as simply 1280×720, or abbreviated to 720p.